trek/rails_versioned_routing/README.md

 ### Defining Versioned Routes
-Versioned routes are defined with the `version` method. `version` takes a block and all routes defined in that block are limited to that version number (or higher) unless the route is redefined at a higher version (see Fallthough Behavior), deprecated (see Deprecating Routes In A Version).
+Versioned routes are defined with the `version` method. `version` takes a block and all routes defined in that block are limited to that version number (or higher) unless the route is redefined at a higher version (see Fallthrough Behavior), deprecated (see Deprecating Routes In A Version).

 The full routing API is available within the block.
 Calls to `resource(s)` will result in a namespaced controller.

 ```ruby